AmalKhalil/Cards-Processors-API/README.md

 ### Database

-Application use liquibase to manage database creation and changes.
+ liquibase is ued to manage database creation and changes so no need to run any scripts.
 Please configure database url, user and password in  application-local.proprties

+ The applcation has below users with password : "password"

+ - Merchant1 with role Merchant
+ - Merchant2 with role Merchant
+ - Admin with role Super Admin

 ### Running